-This feature allows users to access a ringing or held call, or to join a call in progress on a specific outside line (where LL is a line number from 01-24).
-This feature is useful for picking up a ringing or held call or joining a call on a line that is not assigned to the phone.
+This feature allows users to access a ringing or held call, or to join a call in progress on a specific outside line (where LL is a line number from 01-12).
+This feature is useful for picking up a ringing or held call or joining a call on a line that is not assigned to a phone.

 - If a line is idle, users cannot access it with this feature.
-For information on accessing an idle line, see Direct Line Pickup-Idle Line. - If Line Access Restriction (#302) is set to No Access or Out Only for a line assigned to an extension, a user at the restricted extension cannot use Direct Line Pickup to answer a call on that line which is ringing at another extension (but the user can join a call or access a held or transferred call on the line). - Direct Line Pickup cannot be used to access an active call at an extension that has Privacy activated or that is part of a Conference Call, or a held call at an extension that used Exclusive Hold. - Calls picked up with this feature get Caller ID information, unless Line Access Restriction (#302) is used to prevent users at specific extensions from viewing Caller ID for ringing calls.
+For information on accessing an idle line, see Direct Line Pickup-Idle Line. - If Line Access Restriction (#302) is set to No Access or Out Only for a line assigned to an extension, a user at the restricted extension cannot use Direct Line Pickup to answer a call on that line which is ringing at another extension (but the user can join a call or access a held or transferred call on the line). - Direct Line Pickup cannot be used to access an active call at an extension that has Privacy activated or that is part of a Conference Call, or a held call at an extension that used Exclusive Hold.

-- Users cannot access conference calls using this feature. - You can program a Direct Line Pickup-Active Line button on a system phone to pick up a line by pressing the button and then dialing the two-digit line number.
+- Users cannot access conference calls using this feature. - You can program a Direct Line Pickup-Active Line button on a system phone to pick up a line by pressing the button then dialing the two-digit line number.